Digital-Tech-KKHS/game-design-grace-s-team/documents/Game Design Document.md

 ...

 # Story
-The kelpie is a dark mysterious "evil" beast that hunts prey and kills those that apose it and any people
+The kelpie is a dark mysterious "evil" beast that hunts prey and kills those that apose it and any people that come near it... or is it? maybe its just a single mother trying to protect its baby from the horrors and harshness of man kind

 ## Backstory
 ...